jo/massage-couch/README.md

 ## Massage Definition
-Add a `massage-couch` property to a design document. massage-couch will process all databases which have a design document with such property.
+Add a `massage-couch` property to a design document.
+Massage Couch will process all databases which have a design document with such property.

 ```json